cea-hpc/modules/doc/source/module.rst

  .. mconfig:: unload_match_order

   Unload firstly loaded or lastly loaded module matching request.

-Defines :envvar:`MODULES_UNLOAD_MATCH_ORDER`.
+  Default value is ``returnlast``.
+It can be changed at installation time with :instopt:`--with-unload-match-order` option.
+The :envvar:`MODULES_UNLOAD_MATCH_ORDER` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

  .. mconfig:: variant_shortcut

   Shortcut characters that could be used to specify or report module variants.

-  Defines :envvar:`MODULES_VARIANT_SHORTCUT`.
+  This configuration option is set to an empty value by default.
+It can be changed at installation time with :instopt:`--with-variant-shortcut` option.
+  The :envvar:`MODULES_VARIANT_SHORTCUT` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

   .. only:: html